ChristianSassine/dockerssh/README.md

 4. Run the container with the following command: `docker run -d --name ssh -p 5554:22 alpinessh`

-+ **Note**: This will map the container to the port 5554, you can change that by changing the port above.
++ **Note**: This will map the container's ssh server to the port 5554, you can change that by changing the port above.

-You should now be able to access your Docker container by ssh
+You should now be able to access your Docker container by ssh on your 5554 port.